jeremyhewett/webdav/README.md

 # webdav
-A serving allowing editing of MS Word documents
+A server allowing editing of MS Word documents